Malwareman007/Scanner-and-Patcher/README.md

   </a>

 ### This tools is very helpful for finding vulnerabilities present in the Web _**Applications**_.
 * A vulnerability scanner is a computer program designed to assess computers, networks or applications for known weaknesses.
-In plain words, these scanners are used to discover the weaknesses of a given system.
+In plain words, these scanners are used to discover the weaknesses of a given Web App.
 ***
 ## Tools Used
 ***